Is Tacky Glue Waterproof? Comprehensive Insights and Solutions

 Is there a way to remove tacky glue if I make a mistake?

-Yes, if you act quickly, you can use warm soapy water or rubbing alcohol to gently dissolve the glue before it sets completely.
+Acting quickly gives you the chance to use warm soapy water or rubbing alcohol to gently dissolve the glue before it sets completely.